Adrenal Surgery

 Length of hospital stay and Postoperative Care

-All patients after adrenal laparoscopic surgery, including Posterior Retroperitoneoscopic Adrenalectomy, will stay in recovery room for 30 min to an hour and then will be staying on the floor for 23 hours (overnight stay only) in specially design, state-of-art, patients’ room with flat screen TV.
-The room is equipped with Cutting Edge sophisticated equipment, Private Bath with ADA Compliant Roll-In Shower, and Corian Sink.
-Each room has an additional couch for your accompany person to rest.
+All patients after adrenal laparoscopic surgery, including Posterior Retroperitoneoscopic Adrenalectomy, will stay in the recovery room for 30 min to an hour and then will stay on the floor for 23 hours (overnight stay only) in a specially designed, state-of-the-art patient’s room with a flat screen TV.
+The room is equipped with cutting-edge, sophisticated equipment, a Private Bath with an ADA-compliant roll-in Shower, and a Corian Sink.
+Each room has an additional couch for your accompanying person to rest.
 Concierge Service is available.

 Pain

-Postoperatively most of the patients have little pain which is easily controlled with postoperative pain medications or injections.
+Postoperatively, most of the patients have little pain, which is easily controlled with postoperative pain medications or injections.
 It is especially true for posterior retroperitoneoscopic adrenalectomy.
-With this approach patient is almost pain free the day of the surgery and majority of the patients are only taken one pain pill that day and return to their normal routine the day after the surgery.
+With this approach, the patient is almost pain-free on the day of surgery, and most patients take only one pain pill that day and return to their normal routine the day after surgery.

 Drain: